'SOMA for Good' project

 Want to get involved?

-If this sounds like something interesting for you and you would also like to support Guillaume and his family, then get in touch to learn more.
+If this sounds like something interesting for you and you'd like to get involved, then get in touch to learn more.

 *You choose your designer or leave it to us.
 We appreciate a mention of SOMA for good supporting winemakers in transition.